harmora-project/harmora/README.md

   --to-stage correlate
 ```

-Use `--overwrite` only when cached samples, embeddings, and completed results must be rebuilt.
+Use `--overwrite` only when existing samples, embeddings, splits, metrics, and completed results must be rebuilt.

 ## Paper analyses

-After the full experiment finishes, generate the paper analyses with:
+After the full experiment finishes, generate the analyses used in the paper:

 ```bash
 python scripts/run_paper_analyses.py
 ```

-This command generates:
+This command runs five analysis groups:

-- within-model ranking figures and tables;
+- within-model analysis;
-- cross-model selection figures and tables;
+- cross-model analysis;
-- bandwidth analyses;
-- spectral-depth analyses;
+- bandwidth and spectral-depth analysis;
-- adaptive-precision experiments;
+- adaptive-precision analysis;
-- runtime analyses;
-- eigensolver analyses.
+- runtime and eigensolver analysis.

 The generated files are written to: